chainofexecution/247CTF-TryAndCatch/README.md

 - Debian 11
 - Firefox ESR (for interface with the webapp)
 - Atom (for easy viewing/editing of Python scripts)
-- Terminator (for installing and navigatimg through Python modules)
+- Terminator (for installing and navigating through Python modules)

 ## The challenge: